pharo-nosql/mongotalk/README.md

 Browse the class hierarchy of `MongoClientTest` where you can see diverse tests, setUps, and tearDowns.

 * **Visual Monitor.**
-You can check [this repository](https://github.com/tinchodias/pharo-mongo-client-monitor) which watches the events announced by a `MongoClient` to better understand them via visualizations.
+You can check [this repository](https://github.com/ObjectProfile/pharo-mongo-client-monitor), which watches the events announced by a `MongoClient` to help to better understand them via visualizations.

 ## Install MongoClient